SyncfusionExamples/How-to-Show-Adornment-Labels-for-Grouped-Values-in-Syncfusion-WPF-Circular-Chart/README.md

 **Step 5: Implement Converters**

- This converter formats pie chart labels by extracting and displaying country names and their counts.
-It handles both single CountryInfo items and grouped collections, returning a readable label string for each chart segment.
+ This converter formats pie chart labels by extracting and displaying product names and their sales rate.
+It handles both single ProductSales items and grouped collections, returning a readable label string for each chart segment.

  **[C#]**